justADeni/PortalRandomizer/README.md

 ## 🐛 Bug Reporting & Support

-If you encounter any bugs or have suggestions, please open an issue on [Insert Issue Tracker Link Here - e.g., GitHub Issues].
+If you encounter any bugs or have suggestions, please open an issue on [Github Issues](https://github.com/justADeni/PortalsUncertaintyPrinciple/issues).
 Please include:

 * A detailed description of the bug.
 * Server logs (if applicable).